The EEP Robotics Challenge is an exciting, practical activity where students learn how to build, program and control autonomous LEGO® robots.

-All of our activities are delivered by an experienced education officer and volunteers play a supporting role in the sessions to bring out and communicate real-world examples of science, technology and engineering careers.
+All of our activities are delivered by an experienced education officer, and volunteers play a supporting role in the sessions to bring out and communicate real-world applications of science, technology and engineering.

 If you like working with young people and are interested in robotics, you could help us make the day truly exciting and memorable for the students.

 - Event volunteers support the logistics of the event and offer useful support and guidance to our enthusiastic young people.

 - Volunteer Judges celebrate and assess the Robotics Challenge projects, and ensure that our young students have a positive judging experience.